imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 These steps are taken every time the client starts up.

-1. Process all new IMAPSN messages found in either the IMPAP INBOX folder of in IMAPSN/contacts folder based on their `Subject:` fields.
+1. Process all new IMAPSN messages found in either the IMPAP INBOX folder of in IMAPSN_contacts folder based on their `Subject:` fields.

-2. Updates the status of each person in IMAPSN/contacts.
+2. Updates the status of each person in IMAPSN_contacts.

    1. If status is `pending` the status is left alone.
    2. if last-received - last-sent > 3 days set status to `neglected`.